 In addition to her psychotherapy practice, Dr. MacDonald speaks and leads workshops on parenting, marriage, self-awareness, and effectiveness.
 She conducts personal and professional coaching with individuals, groups, and organizations.

-Dr. MacDonald lives in Batavia with her husband and five children.
+Dr. MacDonald lives with her husband in Batavia, where they raised their five children.

 To contact Dr. MacDonald: